nmslib/nmslib/README.md

 Copyright (c) 2010--2013

-Detailed documentation will appear shortly.
+More detailed documentation will appear shortly.
 Some underlying principles and motivation are described in our "engineering" paper:

 @incollection{boytsov_naidan:2013,
     title={Engineering Efficient and Effective Non-metric Space Library},